EVERY PARK IN THE CITY OF VANCOUVER, RANKED

 Below is our short guide to every park in the city, ranked from worst to best.
 Each park, from the biggest to the smallest, has been scored out of 40 — 10 points each for kids, adults, design and atmosphere.
 In every writeup, we’ve tried to note the amenities available, where it ranks within the neighbourhood, and also included a quote from a Google review, just for kicks.

-We hope it provides a decent overview of which parks you should seek out depending on your neighbourhood or need, and we hope to expand on this long (but basic) guide in the future, with separate guides for different neighbourhoods and different types of parks.
+We hope it provides a decent overview of which parks you should seek out depending on your neighbourhood or need, and we hope to expand on this long (but basic) guide in the future.

 Your list of best green spaces in the city will undoubtedly be different than ours.
 But the fun of this project for us was not the end destination, but the journey — and we hope it will be for you as well.